Start by clicking on "Fill out the template"

 Once the parents finish creating the Child Support Agreement, they can elect to have their own attorneys review the document and then sign, either in front of their attorneys or witnesses and a notary.
 The Agreement should then be filed with their local court so that a judge can approve the agreement and make it official.
 The parents should keep copies of this document for themselves to refer to in case of dispute, misunderstanding, or a desire to create a written alteration of the agreement.

 Child support is a matter of both state and federal law.
 Every state except Massachusetts has adopted the Uniform Child Custody Jurisdiction and Enforcement Act ("UCCJEA").
-The UCCJEA dictates that the state where child support custody litigation pertaining to a particular child will occur in that child's home state, defined as the place where they have lived for six consecutive months prior to the litigation.
+The UCCJEA dictates that child support and custody litigation pertaining to a particular child will occur in that child's home state, defined as the place where they have lived for six consecutive months prior to the litigation.
 If a child has not lived in any state for six consecutive months, their home state is defined as the state with significant connections to the child and at least one of the parents as well as substantial evidence regarding the child's care.
 Once a state takes the case, called jurisdiction, they then retain control over the case until a court decides that the child no longer has a connection to that state.

 In determining matters related to children, such as child custody, visitation, and support, a Court must approve any arrangement using a "best interests of the child" standard.
 Generally, if both parents come to an agreement regarding these matters, a Court will be willing include the agreement in the official legal documents.
 However, the possibility remains that a Court will require an adjustment of the agreement if they determine that the arrangement is not in the best interests of the children involved.